 Neutron Beam Ports

 Numerous beam ports penetrate the reactor's shield, graphite reflector, and heavy-water reflector as shown below.
-These ports provide a high-quality neutron flux for such endeavors as neutron scattering, prompt-gamma analysis, neutron physics, and neutron transmutation doping (NTD).
+These ports provide a high-quality neutron flux for such endeavors as neutron scattering, neutron imaging and tomography, neutron physics, and neutron transmutation doping (NTD).
 Currently, port 4DH1 is equipped with a neutron chopper facility and time-of-flight neutron spectrometer with remote access capability, used for a number of educational programs, while port 4DH4 is equipped with a neutron diffractometer.

 Cutaway view of the MITR showing the radial beam ports.